 The problem is devout SEOs only seem to see things in black and white…

 Recently, the topic of comment spam came up – one of those “black and white” things.
 Out of curiosity, we looked at the information available online about the difference between comment spam and linking in the comments.
 Amazingly, no one really addresses links in the comments as anything other than spam.
-Although we may be called heretics, we’d like to take this opportunity to forward a different version of the story.

 Are Comments Relevant for Your Marketing Efforts